nextflow-io/nf-co2footprint/docs/usage/configuration.md

 ### Accounting for a personal energy mix

-The `personalEnergyMixCi` parameter can be used to provide a custom value to account for differences to your regional average.
+The `ciMarket` parameter can be used to provide a custom value to account for differences to your regional average.
 This can occur due to:
 - A different market share through a contract with your energy provider, guaranteeing to provide a certain percentage of electricity from renewable sources
 - Direct contributions to the used electricity (e.g. via owned solar panels)